SantiagoFB1994/workana_challenge/README.md

 docker compose up --build     # no VPN
 #   or
-docker compose --profile vpn up --build  # with NordVPN
+docker compose --profile vpn up --build  # with NordVPN Take into acount that a NordVPN token is needed for this approach, you should add it to the .env

 The first build will create PostgreSQL and the scraper containers automatically.
 🔧 Local run (no Docker)